evanalif113/evanalif113/README.md

 # Hi, I'm Widhyatma-sensei 👋

 Welcome to my GitHub profile!
-I'm a researcher with a strong focus on embedded systems, IoT, and environmental monitoring projects.
+I'm a junior researcher with a strong focus on embedded systems, IoT, and environmental monitoring projects.
 I enjoy creating innovative solutions that merge technology with real-world applications.

 ## 🔧 Technologies & Tools